-- 1 With the cursor in the LCMD column of the library row, insert a new line (type I and press Enter) - 2 In the SITE NAME column, type the name of the globally defined remote site or type an asterisk in the column to select from the global remote site list. - 3 Press Enter to establish and save your new site.
+1 With the cursor in the line command column of the library row, to insert a new line, type I and press Enter.

+- 2 In the SITE NAME column, type the name of the globally defined remote site or type an asterisk in the column to select from the global remote site list using panel CMNGRSTL. - 3 Enter a number in the order column to determine the order in which this list is displayed to users by default.
+Valid values are 0 to 65535.
+The display order option must be enabled in application parameters for the display order number to take effect. - 4 Press Enter to establish and save your new site.